 "I think she is sincere."
 The lady faced the girl, "Grace, the life you would be embarking on is not for everybody, I did not choose it."

 "But you are so good with weapons, I've seen you.
 You're perfect with a bow."

 "I can defend myself.
 Being good with weapons is not the same as being a knight.
 It is a hard life, as a knight you will work on your own, but when it's necessary you must be a leader.
 I chose a different path."

 "I couldn't be a lady."

 "You will be.
 A female knight must be a lady just as a male knight must be a gentleman."

-Grace looked down, deep in thought.
-She shook her head, then looked up, "If that is what I have to be, I'll do it."
+Grace looked down, shook her head, and looked up, "If that is what I have to be, I'll do it."

 Lady Jane smiled, "Good, you'll have to talk to the Lion and if he agrees I will begin your training in the fine arts."

 The Raven said, "You will have to remain a page for one year before you're eligible to be a squire.
 It is the same as any other older student must do.
 Lady Jane will be appointed as your foster mother."